classchartsapi/api-docs-legacy/source/index.html.md

 `GET https://www.classcharts.com/apiv2student/behaviour/[userId]`

-This endpoint returns basic statistics on how many of each type of behaviour point the logged in student has recieved.
+This endpoint returns basic statistics on how many of each type of behaviour point the logged in student has received.
 Optional `from` and `to` fields can be used to get statistics between two dates.

 | Parameter | Required | Description |
 | --------- | -------- | ----------- |